 In addition, a positive preliminary economic assessment on the Windfall Lake project was released in July 2018 with an after-tax internal rate of return of 33%.
-Osisko Mining is also pursuing an 800,000 meter drilling program on the Windfall Lake property as well as a metallurgical program.
+Osisko Mining is also pursuing a 1,000,000 meter drilling program on the Windfall Lake property as well as a metallurgical program.
 In October 2018, through the construction of an exploration ramp, Osisko Mining achieved access to Zone 27, wireframe 115, which was selected for the initial 5,000 tonne bulk sample to be processed in the fourth quarter of 2018.
 In December 2018, Osisko Mining released preliminary results from the first 2,078 tonnes mined.
-The average head grade obtained is 9.7 g/t Au and 5.5 g/t Ag, which is 39% higher than indicated in the resource block model for this area.
-The balance of 2,922 tonnes will be processed in 2019.
-For more information, refer to Osisko Mining's press release dated July 17, 2018 entitled: "Osisko Delivers Positive PEA For Windfall Project" and Osisko Mining's press release dated December 18, 2018 entitled "Osisko Windfall Initial Bulk Sample Returns 9.7 g/t Au Head Grade", both filed on www.sedar.com.
+Results from processing 5,500 tonnes mined from Zone 27 bulk sample returned an average grade of 8.53 g/t Au.
+The bulk sample average grade was 26% higher than predicted by infill drilling on the resource block model..
+For more information, refer to Osisko Mining's press release dated July 17, 2018 entitled: "Osisko Delivers Positive PEA For Windfall Project" and Osisko Mining's press release dated June 11, 2019 entitled "Osisko Windfall Zone 27 Bulk Sample Returns 8.53g/t reconciled". both filed on www.sedar.com.